FluxBP/cth/MANUAL.md

 ## local subdirectory

-the `local/` subdirectory inside of cth is the work directory, where drivers, scripts, tools, tests, etc. can all save and load data as needed.
-A good practice is for each component to create a subdirectory inside of `local/` that has its own component name, and under that, place other directories and files that it needs, but that is not mandatory.
+the `cth/local/` subdirectory is cth's work directory, where drivers, scripts, tools, tests, etc. can all save and load data as needed.
+A good practice is for each component to create a subdirectory inside of `local/` that has its own component name, and under that, place other directories and files that it needs, but that is not mandatory or always the case.

+## cth test libraries

+The most developed test library is the Javascript test library (tools/cthtestlib/).
+It is not a module: it's just a collection of .js files that you can `require()` from your test `run` file or other pieces of automation that you build for your custom application tester plugin.

+The library is composed of the following:
+* `CthTestLib.js`: when `require()`'d, loads all the other `.js` files in the library, importing them in the global scope;
+* `CthTestDriver.js`: lower-level functions;
+* `CthTest.js`: test API with a good level of abstraction for writing one test per `nodeos` process;
+* `CthTestFixture.js`: built on top of previous component, this implements test fixtures, which allows a single `nodeos` instance to be reused to write multiple testcases that can be isolated from each other;
+* `CthTestReflect.js`: high-level test API that wraps deployed contracts with a proxy object that calls actions and queries tables on that contract.

+The components above expose varios functions that share a bit of duplicate functionality between each other, but that also allows the test writer to choose which API is a better fit for the kinds of tests they want to write.

+There are also Perl 5 test libraries (tools/cth-goodies and tools/cth-utils) that can be used to write tests, but these are mostly being used internally by the cth implementation.

+The `cth/samples/` subdirectory contains a few sample tests.